YU88John/serverless-note-taking-app/README.md

 --template-body https://code-for-note-functions-86.s3.amazonaws.com/cloudtrail-kms-s3.yaml
 ```

-If you don't have aws cli configured, you can apply it via <a href="https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/quickcreate?templateURL=https%3A%2F%2Fcode-for-note-functions-86.s3.amazonaws.com%2Fcloudtrail-kms-s3.yaml&stackName=mycloudtrailstack">One-click deployment link</a>.
+If you don't have AWS CLI configured, you can apply it via <a href="https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/quickcreate?templateURL=https%3A%2F%2Fcode-for-note-functions-86.s3.amazonaws.com%2Fcloudtrail-kms-s3.yaml&stackName=mycloudtrailstack">One-click deployment link</a>.

 #### Create a stack that will deploy backend services

-In this project, we will use Lambda functions for CRUD operations, DynamoDB for storing metadata, and S3 bucket for storing media such as content or images.
+For the backend in this project, we will use Lambda functions for CRUD operations, DynamoDB for storing metadata, and S3 bucket for storing media such as contents or images.

 This stack will create four main things:
 - DynamoDB table